The Military Heritage Research Bursary 2019

-Arising from its objectives, commencing in 2018, the Trust will award an annual bursary to an individual conducting original and innovative research into an aspect of Irish military heritage and the Story of the Irish Soldier.
+Arising from its objectives, the Trust will award a bursary to an individual conducting original and innovative research into an aspect of Irish military heritage and the Story of the Irish Soldier.

 The output of the research should constitute a significant and scholarly contribution to our understanding of Military Heritage and the Story of the Irish Soldier.
 Research must have a military dimension, concentrate on one or more aspects of military heritage, and include the associated impact on the economic, political and social environment.
 The range of research also includes contemporary military operations such as peace support operations, humanitarian operations, and in the maintenance of law and order in aid to the civil power duties.
 From time to time, to provide focus on the Trust’s mission and objectives, specific areas of research, or a particular author, for a bursary may be identified by the Trust’s Directors.